-Melbourne, second largest city in Australia after Sydney, is known nationally and internationally for its lively cultural scene and its economic dynamism.
-Declared in 2017 the world’s most liveable city for the seventh year running by the EUI's Annual Global Liveability Survey, how does Australia’s “cool kid” perform in innovation, global influence and sustainability?
+Melbourne, the second-largest city in Australia after Sydney, is known nationally and internationally for its lively cultural scene and its economic dynamism.
+Declared in 2018 as the world’s second most liveable city by the EIU’s Global Liveability Index, how does Australia’s “cool kid” perform in innovation, global influence, and sustainability?

 Melbourne’s innovation potential

-Set to become a start-up powerhouse, Melbourne is investing over $1 billion in helping its young businesses reduce tax costs and overcome crowdfunding obstacles.
-Although it doesn’t make it in the shortlist of the Global Startup Ecosystem Report (2017) - where Sydney is ranked 17th – Melbourne is expected to make it into this exclusive list of 20 cities in the years to come.
+Set to become a start-up powerhouse, Melbourne’s strength lies in the Edtech and Life Sciences sectors.
+Although it didn’t make it into the shortlist of the Global Startup Ecosystem Report (2019) – where Sydney is ranked 17th – Melbourne is expected to make it into this exclusive list of 30 cities in the years to come.